SufyanFarooq/oceanica-frontend/README.md

 - **Responsive Layout**: Mobile-first design that works on all devices
 - **Interactive Navigation**: Dropdown menus for crops and products
 - **Comprehensive Pages**: All major sections covered as requested
-- **Performance Optimized**: Built with Next.js for fast loading and SEO
+- **Performance Optimized**: Built with Next.js 15 for fast loading and SEO
+- **Bilingual Support**: Full English and Urdu language support

 ## 📁 Project Structure